 - Goals and Objectives

 In summary, are your people skilled enough, and able to use those skills well enough, to achieve what you want them to achieve?
-These questions assume that the business in question know what they want to do in the first place, which is out of scope for this document.

-But you can and should go further.
+But you can, and should go further.

 - Situation and Wellbeing

 All these things are essential for managers for an understanding of the rounded view of a person’s general performance at work.